Important Laws & Rules

 - While anglers are being guided, as defined in RSA 207:1 XII and XIII, and taking freshwater fish by trolling (as defined in Definitions) the number of lines being used for angling shall not exceed the legal number of lines allowed for each angler, excluding the guide(s).

 - Fishing tournaments on New Hampshire waters require a permit.
-Applications are taken on a first-come, first-served basis and are available from the New Hampshire Fish and Game Department.
-Except for bass tournaments, the permit fee is $49.00.
+Applications are taken on a first-come, first-served basis.
+Applications are now done online.
+Find details on fishing events and participation guidelines on the New Hampshire fishing tournaments page.

 Unlawful Actions